-No, official "registration" is not required for the Atlanta Research Conference.
-Rather, there will be a "Registration/Welcome" table (starting at 9:30am), where presenters and attendees can pick up a Conference name badge & a printed copy of the program.
-Additionally, there will be an optional sign-in sheet that student attendees can sign, as some instructors of courses do offer credit for attending the Conference.
+There will be a Welcome table (starting at 9:30am), where presenters and attendees will receive a Conference name badge & a printed copy of the program.
+Additionally, there will be an optional sign-in sheet for student attendees, as some course instructors offer credit for attending the Conference.